jtangy95/jtangy95.github.io/README.md

 <br>
 <br>
 Hello.
-My name is Taeyoung Chang and I am a graduate school student in Seoul National University.
-I am majoring in Statistics.
+My name is Taeyoung Chang and I am a master's student at the Department of Statistics at College of Natural Sciences, Seoul National University.
 I received my B.A. degree in Applied Statistics in Yonsei University.
 My research interests are in Bayesian statistics and statistical machine learning.
 <br>
 <br>
 -Documentation of Mathematical Facts I've learned